 Sampling of the wells will be based on AFCEE Handbook procedures with exceptions as appropriate for the hydrogeology at the site.
 The wells will be purged in accordance with low-flow sampling techniques.
 QA/QC sampling and analysis will be performed to meet requirements in the CSSA Quality Assurance Program Plan (QAPP).
 Purged water will be containerized and transported to the B-3 Bioreactor trenches or the GAC treatment system prior to discharge at CSSA's Outfall 002.

-Table 2 Tentative On-Post Wells to be Sampled
+Table 2 Overview of the On-Post Monitoring Program